The shape of summer squash is classified as either long, spherica... | Channels for Pearson+

 3. Extensions to Mendelian Inheritance Epistasis and Complementation

 The shape of summer squash is classified as either long, spherical, or disk-shaped.
 Disk-shaped fruits are produced when dominant alleles are present at two gene loci, A and B. Spherical-shaped fruits are produced when a dominant allele is present at either the A or B gene loci.
-Long-shaped fruits are produced when the plant is homozygous recessive for both genes A and B. When a plant that produces spherical-shaped fruits is crossed with a plant that produces long-shaped fruits, the phenotypic proportion of the progeny obtained is as follows: 1/2 spherical fruit and 1/2 long fruit.
-Based on the segregation data, determine the genotype of the parents.
+Long-shaped fruits are produced when the plant is homozygous recessive for both genes A and B. Two pure breeding plants that produce spherical-shaped fruits are crossed, and all the resultant F1 progeny plants produce disk-shaped fruits.
+If the F1 progeny was self-fertilized, determine the phenotypic ratio of the F2 progeny.

 The shape of summer squash is classified as either long, spherical, or disk-shaped.
 Disk-shaped fruits are produced when dominant alleles are present at two gene loci, A and B. Spherical-shaped fruits are produced when a dominant allele is present at either the A or B gene loci.
-Long-shaped fruits are produced when the plant is homozygous recessive for both genes A and B. When a plant that produces spherical-shaped fruits is crossed with a plant that produces long-shaped fruits, the phenotypic proportion of the progeny obtained is as follows: 1/2 spherical fruit and 1/2 long fruit.
-Based on the segregation data, determine the genotype of the parents.
+Long-shaped fruits are produced when the plant is homozygous recessive for both genes A and B. Two pure breeding plants that produce spherical-shaped fruits are crossed, and all the resultant F1 progeny plants produce disk-shaped fruits.
+If the F1 progeny was self-fertilized, determine the phenotypic ratio of the F2 progeny.

 ANSWERS OPTIONS